ISIS Fast Facts

 July 2014 - ISIS takes control of Syria's largest oilfield and seizes a gas field in the Homs Province, storming the facility and killing dozens of workers.
 Militants conquer a 90-mile stretch of Syrian towns, from Deir Ezzor to the Iraq border.
 In Mosul, they blow up Jonah's tomb, a holy site dating back to the 8th century BC.

 August 6, 2014 - ISIS fighters attack the northern Iraqi town of Sinjar, home of a religious minority group called the Yazidis.
+More than 30,000 Yazidi families are stranded in the Sinjar Mountains.
 A Yazidi lawmaker says that 500 men have been killed, 70 children have died of thirst and women are being sold into slavery.
-More than 30,000 families are stranded in the Sinjar Mountains.

-August 8, 2014 - Two US F/A-18 jet fighters bomb ISIS artillery units in Iraq.
-President Barack Obama has authorized "targeted airstrikes" if needed to protect US personnel from fighters with ISIS.
-The US military also could use airstrikes to prevent what officials warn could be a genocide of minority groups by the ISIS fighters.
+August 8, 2014 - Two US jet fighters bomb ISIS artillery units in Iraq.
+President Barack Obama authorizes "targeted airstrikes" if needed to protect US personnel and prevent potential genocide of minority groups.

-August 19, 2014 - In a video posted on YouTube, US journalist James Foley, missing in Syria since 2012, is decapitated by ISIS militants.
-The militants then threaten the life of another captured US journalist, believed to be Steven Sotloff.
+August 19, 2014 - ISIS posts a video showing the beheading of US journalist James Foley, missing in Syria since 2012.

 September 2, 2014 - ISIS releases a video showing the beheading of US journalist Steven Sotloff.
 Sotloff's apparent executioner speaks in the same British accent as the man who purportedly killed Foley.